Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Introduction

 \subsection{Fingerprint-Based Methods}

 Fingerprint-based methods, as opposed to ranging-based methods, do not impose any modeling assumption on the signal strength propagation.
-Instead, these methods rely on offline generated extensive databases of the measured signatures of the signal at different locations.
+Instead, they rely on offline generated extensive databases of the measured ``radio signatures'' of the signal at different locations.
 Given a reported signal fingerprint, these methods infer the location of the UE by ``looking up'' a location with a similar fingerprint from the database (radio map, cf. Section \ref{subseq:RMaps}).
-Many fingerprint types, such as visual, radio wave (e.g. RSS or the baseband transfer function with complex channel coefficients, i.e., the so-called Channel State Information (CSI)), or motion fingerprints, can be utilized for localization purpose \cite{FPSurvey}.
-In this paper we focus on RSS signatures, which are more robust to changes in the propagation environment and much more lower dimensional than CSI signatures.
+Many fingerprint types, such as visual, radio wave (e.g. RSS or the baseband transfer function with complex channel coefficients, i.e., the so-called Channel State Information (CSI)), or motion fingerprints, can be used for localization purpose \cite{FPSurvey}.
+In this paper we focus on RSS signatures which, as already argued before, are more easier to acquire (requiring time-frequency averaged non-coherent power measurements), more robust than complex baseband CSI to small-scale changes in the propagation environment, and much lower dimensional than CSI signatures.
 Fingerprint-based methods are well-known for outperforming the ranging-based techniques in complex urban environments \cite{laitinen2011comparison}.
-Many machine learning techniques based on RSS fingerprints have been applied for positioning in past work, e.g. \cite{DMMIMO_ML}.
+Many machine learning (ML) techniques based on RSS fingerprints were applied for positioning in past work, e.g. \cite{DMMIMO_ML,MLLocSurvey}.